WWW.RLYACHTS.NET

 12. HIKING

 No trapeze or similar device shall be used.
-Hiking is permitted, provided that when hiking in the transverse position no part of the body between the middle of the thigh and the feet shall be outboard of the sheerline.
-When hiking in longitudinal position, at least one full arm and one full leg shall be inboard of the sheerline, (This rule adopted at AGM 1986 Adelaide S.A.)
+Hiking is permitted, provided that when hiking in the transverse position no part of the crew’s body between the middle of the thigh and the feet shall be outboard of the sheerline.
+When hiking in the longitudinal position, at least one full arm and one full leg shall be inboard of the sheerline.

 13. SAFETY EQUIPMENT

-At all times RL24 yachts shall carry the appropriate safety equipment stipulated by the AYF requirements, or State yachting authority requirements, which is current at that time.
+At all times RL24 yachts shall carry the appropriate safety equipment stipulated by Yachting Australia RRS requirements, or State yachting authority requirements which are current at that time.

 14. BUOYANCY

-Buoyancy in the form of sealed compartments or closed cell foam with a minimum volume of .55 cu metres must be approximately evenly distributed fore and aft, and athwartships.
+Buoyancy in the form of sealed compartments or closed cell foam with a minimum volume of 0.55 cubic metres must be approximately evenly distributed fore and aft, and athwartships.
 Closed cell foam should not be used below bilge level.